ym820/foreground_window_forcast/README.md

   ```

 ## Run "test" code
 You can use the below command to run the "test" code with a sample of our collected dataset.
 You **must** pass two arguments.
 The first is `test` or `all`, indicating whether to run test code or not.
-The second argument is to choose the task as it will be explained in later sections.
+The second argument is to choose the model (must be either `hmm` or `lstm`) which corresond to the task we will explain in the later section.
 ```
 python3 run.py test hmm/lstm
 ```